Public and Commercial Services Union: PCS Credit Union

 PCS Credit Union Limited is a savings and loans co-operative established by the trade union for its members in 2011.
 It is a member of the Association of British Credit Unions Limited, authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the PRA.
-Ultimately, like the banks and building societies, members’ savings are protected against business failure by the Financial Services Compensation Scheme.
+Members’ savings are protected against business failure by the Financial Services Compensation Scheme.

+PCS Parliamentary Group

+The PCS Parliamentary Group is a cross-party group of MPs who meet throughout the year to discuss issues and campaigns which PCS highlight, and concerns within the civil service broadly.
+The group makes parliamentary interventions, including writing to ministers, speaking at committee and participating in debates on behalf of PCS.
+The group is chaired by Labour MP John McDonnell, and is also attended by Jeremy Corbyn, Carla Denyer, Graham Leadbitter, and Liz Saville Roberts.
+PCS makes financial contributions to John McDonnell for his work administrating the group, in 2025-2026 this amounted to £36,000.
+John McDonnell was chosen to address the PCS 2026 Annual Delegate Conference as a guest speaker in his role as the PCS Parliamentary Group Chair.

 Affiliations

 Organisations to which PCS is affiliated include Abortion Rights, Amnesty International and the Cuba Solidarity Campaign.